 As I challenge myself, I also challenge you to think about the legacy you want to leave behind.
 The stories and values you want your great-grandchildren to talk about and model.

-How will you be intentional in passing it on?
+How will you be intentional in passing on your legacy?

 Our intent in providing this material is purely for informational purposes, as of the date hereof, and may be subject to change without notice.
 This article does not intend to constitute accounting, legal, tax, or other professional advice.
 Visitors and readers should not act upon the content or information found here without first seeking appropriate advice from a trusted accountant, financial planner, lawyer or other professional.